er-luo/winfo_2025_group57/README.md

 - Built base algorithms for determining optimal scheduling in Java
 - Created WebApp in HTML using React
 - No teammates have experience with server-side, we utilized AI to assist with connecting the back and front ends.
 However, we were unsuccesful in connecting the pieces together.
-- We are proud of both pieces of work we have created for this project, and would love to translate it to a fully functional app after learning more about that type of development.
+- We are proud of both pieces of work we have created for this project, and would love to translate it to a fully functional app after learning more about programming servers.